vidardb/docs/docs/run_vidarDB_with_docker.md

 # Run VidarDB with Docker

 We can easily deploy VidarDB with Docker.
-The following document will guide you to install and play with VidarDB in one minute.
+This section will guide you to install and play with VidarDB in one minute.

 ## Requirement